CallumHoughton18/Mushroom-Classification/README.md

 `http://127.0.0.1:5000/api/prediction/submit?values=[{%22cap-shape%22:%22c%22,%22cap-surface%22:%22y%22,%22cap-color%22:%22e%22,%22bruises%22:%22f%22,%22odor%22:%22n%22,%22gill-attachment%22:%22f%22,%22gill-spacing%22:%22c%22,%22gill-size%22:%22n%22,%22gill-color%22:%22w%22,%22stalk-shape%22:%22e%22,%22stalk-root%22:%22b%22,%22stalk-surface-above-ring%22:%22s%22,%22stalk-surface-below-ring%22:%22s%22,%22stalk-color-above-ring%22:%22w%22,%22stalk-color-below-ring%22:%22w%22,%22veil-type%22:%22p%22,%22veil-color%22:%22w%22,%22ring-number%22:%22t%22,%22ring-type%22:%22s%22,%22spore-print-color%22:%22w%22,%22population%22:%22v%22,%22habitat%22:%22d%22}]`

-The above URL how the mushroom attributes are added as JSON key values pairs to the JSON object within the 'values' JSON array.
-The response for this call will also be JSON, with a Poisonous key containing a value True or False depending on the models prediction.
+The above URL shows how the mushroom attributes are added as JSON key values pairs to the JSON object within the 'values' JSON array.
+The response for this call will also be JSON, with a Poisonous key containing a boolean value depending on the models prediction.

 Tests for the API are available within the `test_api`module.

 ## Docker Containers

-The Flask API is also containerized, to view an example of how it can be deployed check the [Mushroom Classifcation Deployment Repository](https://github.com/CallumHoughton18/Mushroom-Classification-Deployment)
+The Flask API is also containerized, to view an example of how it can be deployed check the [Mushroom Classification Deployment Repository](https://github.com/CallumHoughton18/Mushroom-Classification-Deployment).

 ## Jenkins CD/CI

 The project is configured for a CD/CI Pipeline via Jenkins 2.0, the 'pipeline as code' as available in the root `jenkinsfile`.
 **The Jenkins server must have the initial recommended plugins when installing Jenkins, as well as the Warnings Next Generation plugin and the Cobertura plugin.
 You must also configure the extended email notification plugin**.

+In the spirit of open source the Jenkins CI and CD jobs can be viewed [here](http://jenkins.mushroomai.site/).

 Credentials also need to be configured for the pipeline.
-Which credentials, and of what type, can be easily seen via the `withCredentials` blocks.
+Which credentials, and of what type, can be easily seen via the `withCredentials` blocks in the Jenkinsfile or via the viewable jobs for the demos.

-In the spirit of open source the Jenkins CI and CD jobs can be viewed [here](http://jenkins.mushroomai.site/)

 # Liability